Anuar Abdul Wahab

-Tuan Haji Anuar bin Haji Abdul Wahab AMN was a grandmaster of Seni Gayung Fatani who, during his time, revolutionized the teaching and practice of silat in Malaysia.
+Anuar bin Abdul Wahab AMN was a grandmaster of Seni Gayung Fatani who, during his time, revolutionized the teaching and practice of silat in Malaysia.

 Biography

 He was born on 23 December 1945 in Bagan Tunjang, Sabak Bernam, Selangor.
 He received an early education at Sekolah Melayu Sabak Bernam and Sekolah Ungku Aziz Sabak Bernam, respectively, located in Selangor and Sekolah Alam Shah, Kuala Lumpur.

+From 1957, he embarked on a comprehensive study of various Silat styles, including Silat Harimau, Silat Cekak, Silat Kuntau Betawi, and Seni Silat Helang Sewah, all in Kampung Kota Hutan Melintang within the Perak state.
+Notably, he learned these styles from different family members.

 Tuan Haji Anuar died on 10 March 2009, at the Kajang Hospital in Selangor, Malaysia.
 His death came as a great shock to the silat community, both locally and internationally.
 Before his passing he completed his last book, entitled "SILAT".
 He also wrote Silat Melayu (1992) and Silat Olahraga (1987).

-Currently, Grandmaster Aminuddin Anuar (his successor) leads the publication of his works in the past.
+Currently, Grandmaster Aminuddin Anuar (his successor) leads the publication of his works.
 One of the latest book is SILAT: Warisan Bangsa Malaysia (SILAT: The Malaysian Heritage, 2016).